 We include Northern lights photography on our Multi-day photo tours, if conditions are good.
 These longer photo tours use hotels near great photo locations to give your Aurora photographs that extra edge.

 Northern Lights evening tours

-We run Aurora photo tours from Reykjavik and we also sell Northern light adventures and bus tours to suit all budgets.
+We run Northern lights photo tours from Reykjavik and we also sell Northern light adventures and bus tours to suit all budgets.